 In this chapter, we see the conflicts becoming more intense.
 In the first conflict between Jesus and the religious leaders from last time, the leaders were among those who were amazed and glorified God at the healing of the paralyzed man; now they begin to plot against Jesus.
 Jesus' call to serve those who present themselves with needs trumps even Sabbath practices.
 I imagine the religious leaders thinking, "Couldn't he wait until tomorrow to heal this man's hand?
 What difference would one day more make?"
 They may have a point.
-Yet they are so angered that they do not wait another day to call a meeting in order to destroy Jesus.
-And this after Jesus points out that the Sabbath is a day for restoring, not destroying.
-Watch for these dynamics.
+Yet they are so angered that they themselves cannot wait another day to call a meeting in order to destroy Jesus.
+Their decision to act against Jesus happens right after Jesus points out that the Sabbath is a day for restoring, not destroying.